everscope/public_library/README.md

 # Public Library

-Public Library is ASP.NET Core Web API created to do book tracking and borrowing and tracking patrons for a public library.
+Public Library is ASP.NET Core REST API created to do book tracking and borrowing and tracking patrons for a public library.

 ## How to run